← Back to Blog

 What are the main rules for running a short-term rental in Lunenburg, especially for heritage properties?

-Balancing the charm of Lunenburg’s historic heritage with the needs of modern travellers takes careful planning.
-Property owners should ensure compliance with local heritage regulations, such as securing permits for exterior renovations and adhering to the guidelines outlined in the Heritage Property Act.
-Thoughtfully incorporating modern conveniences - like updated kitchens or reliable Wi-Fi - can elevate guest comfort while preserving the property’s historical essence.
+Ensure compliance with local heritage regulations, such as securing permits for exterior renovations and adhering to guidelines outlined in the Heritage Property Act.
+Thoughtfully incorporate modern conveniences like updated kitchens or reliable Wi-Fi to elevate guest comfort while preserving the property's historical essence.
+Engage with local heritage advisory committees and familiarize yourself with community guidelines to make updates that respect Lunenburg's storied past.

 How can property owners in Lunenburg adjust their short-term rental pricing effectively?